chrisjsherm/stripe-api-client-typescript/README.md

 Mail Hog SMTP server.
 You can access Mail Hog by visiting http://localhost:8025.

 ### Database Changes & Migrations

+Database migrations are run automatically when the Web API server starts up and connects to the database.

 1. Generate a migration (replace \<name\> with a description):